Riley McGree: Middlesbrough

 McGree signed a three-and-a-half-year contract with EFL Championship club Middlesbrough on 14 January 2022; the fee was undisclosed.
 McGree made his debut for the club on 12 February, coming off the bench during a 4–1 win against Derby County.
+On 17 July 2024, McGree signed a new contract with Middlesbrough.

 International career

 McGree was called up to the Australia under-17 team in August 2013 for the 2013 AFF U-16 Youth Championship in Myanmar.
 He scored a hat-trick in the side's group stage win over Brunei.

 In March 2017, McGree was called up to the Australian team for the first time, for 2018 FIFA World Cup qualification matches against Iraq and UAE.

 In November 2019 he was one of four players suspended by the Australia national under-23 soccer team due to "unprofessional conduct".
 The four players allegedly mistreated a woman after an intimate encounter.
 As a result, McGree was forbidden to play in the upcoming 2020 AFC U-23 Championship, but was free to be selected for their World Cup team if Australia qualify.

 McGree made his senior debut on 3 June 2021, as a late substitute in a 3–0 win against Kuwait in a 2022 World Cup qualifier.
 In a man-of-the-match performance on his first start, he provided two assists in a 5–1 victory against Chinese Taipei, and was a late substitute as Australia beat Jordan to complete a perfect record in the second phase of qualifying.
 He scored his first international goal to complete Australia's 4–0 defeat of Vietnam on 27 January 2022 in a third-phase qualifier.

-In November 2022, McGree was called up to play in the 2022 FIFA World Cup he started in the Socceroos opening match against France National Football Team McGree started but the Aussies were beaten 4-1.
-In there second group stage game McGree started against Tunisia national football team which Australia went onto win 1-0 in there final group stage game the Middlesbrough FC Star assisted Matthew Leckie’s goal which was just enough to beat Denmark 1-0.
+In November 2022, McGree was called up to play in the 2022 FIFA World Cup.

+He started in Australia's opening match against France where Australia lost 4–1.
+In their final group stage game, McGree assisted Mathew Leckie's goal to beat Denmark 1–0.

-In the round of 16 Australia played Argentina National Football Team McGree started for the fourth time in a row but Australia went onto lose 2-1.
+McGree started for the fourth time in a row in Australia's 2–1 defeat to Argentina.